jvierine/signal_processing_course/README.md

 - Overall typos have been fixed.
 - Applications have been added to one
 - All source code has been added and is up to date
+- Ordered lists have been removed (ch11)

 ## To do
 - Add a new programming exercise on signals and systems
 - Fix the rectangular signal exercise
 - Read through Python code and comment it
 - Try to find a heat equation exercise
+- Shorten Gaussian derivation of Fourier transform
+- Shorten convolution property discussion and derivation

 ### Everything you need to know
 #### Complex Algebra: